scicloj/sklearn-clj/README.md

 # sklearn-clj

-This library gives easy access to all estimators from sklearn in a Clojure friendly way, using internally libpython-clj.
+This library gives easy access to all estimators and models from sklearn in a Clojure friendly way, using internally libpython-clj.

 It uses a tech.ml.dataset for input and output and converts to python data structures as needed.
+This "should" be zero copy now.

-As all estimators in sklearn uses the same interface, it should work for all estimators.
+As all estimators and models in sklearn uses the same interface,  it should work for all estimators.

 ## Usage